 - There will be consequences for those students who accumulate tardies and unexcused absences.
 Mrs. Rouzer will notify students when they have a consequence and when it will be served.
-If students do not show up for detentions after being notified, the detention will double. - A combination of 5 tardies/unexcused absences ---- 2 lunch/recess detentions - 10 or more tardies/3 unexcused absences ---- 2 lunch/recess detentions -Truancy process begins - Unexcused entire class period ---- 2 lunch/recess detentions - Other unexcused attendance issues may result in the contact of parents, in or out of school suspension, or other consequences set by the building principal.
+If students do not show up for detentions after being notified, the detention will double. - A combination of 5 tardies/unexcused absences ---- 1 lunch/recess detentions - 10 or more tardies/3 unexcused absences ---- 2 lunch/recess detentions -Truancy process begins - Other unexcused attendance issues may result in the contact of parents, in or out of school suspension, or other consequences set by the building principal.